NRCAN Zevip REBATE PROGRAM

 • Workplaces: any location where employees perform duties related to their job.

-• Light, Medium and Heavy-Duty Vehicle Fleets: including fleets of taxis, car rentals, municipal vehicles, car sharing, last-mile delivery trucks, school buses, refuse trucks, public utility vehicles, etc.
+• Light, Medium and Heavy-Duty Vehicle Fleets: With a particular focus on light duty vehicle fleets, including fleets of taxis, car rentals, municipal vehicles, car sharing, last-mile delivery trucks, school buses, refuse trucks, public utility vehicles, etc.

 • Multi-Unit Residential Buildings (MURBs): any residential building with at least three (3) dwelling units.